alistanis/silentinstall/README.md

 Expect - but simpler!
 [Linux Expect Man Page](https://linux.die.net/man/1/expect)

 Ever wanted to automate installing loud linux/unix packages or scripts easily?
 Now you can.
 Hell, it might even work for Windows, but I haven't tried.
+If you'd like to try it with the built in examples, you'll need to change the paths in the example files to something Windows supports.
+(C:\Path\To\File.json)

 SilentInstall is a package that handles running your commands for you, and handles their expected inputs/outputs in a way you define.